0299jolgue/srAgentCloud/README.md

 - To make a new one, log into your OpenRouter account -> navigate to [here](https://openrouter.ai/workspaces/default/keys) -> Create -> Give it a name, and a credit limit (try 25 cents to start), no expiration -> copy key

 The app runs at **http://{IP_ADDRESS_OF_DEVICE}:46994**.

+This is a progresive web app, so if you know how to give it an SSL certificate (for https), you can 'install' it like any app on your phone.

 ## Configuration